 Also called the "Wallace Rolls," the 1890 Rolls Relating to Cherokee Citizenship (National Archives Identifier 2123894) provide an applicant’s name, age, sex, residence, and other personal information.
 Rejected applicants are not included.

 - Authenticated Freedmen, Dead Roll

 - Admitted List

 - Questioned List, Affidavits of Questioned Cherokee Freedmen, 1889–1891 (National Archives Identifier 2123887)

 - First Supplemental List (Mostly from the Questioned List)

 - Second Supplemental List—Affidavits, 1891–1892 (National Archives Identifier 2123888), "Bennett List."
 Agent Leo E. Bennett of the Union Agency received affidavits by persons who had been rejected or had failed to apply.

 - Third Supplemental List—Affidavits,1893 (National Archives Identifier 2123892), "Shelby List."
 Special Commissioner Marcus D. Shelby received affidavits from individuals seeking enrollment as Cherokee Freedmen.

-One volume of the Wallace Rolls of Cherokee Freedmen is available for viewing on the National Archives Catalog.
-While these images are not indexed on the National Archives website, a searchable name index to the record is available on Ancestry.com under the title Wallace Roll of Cherokee Freedmen.
+One volume of the Wallace Rolls of Cherokee Freedmen is available for viewing in the National Archives Catalog (National Archives Identifier 300345).
+While these images are not indexed on the National Archives Catalog, a searchable name index to the record is available on Ancestry.com under the title Wallace Roll of Cherokee Freedmen.

-Please note: only selected records have been reproduced digitally and/or copied onto microfilm.
-For more information on any of these rolls, please contact the Archives 1 Reference Branch at email@example.com.
+Please note: Only selected records have been reproduced digitally and/or copied onto microfilm.
+For more information about any of these rolls, please contact the Archives 1 Reference Branch at email@example.com.